estuary/flow/site/docs/reference/Connectors/materialization-connectors/Google-sheets.md

 During setup, grant the account the **Viewer** role on your project.
 You'll copy the contents of the downloaded key file into the Google Service Account parameter when you configure the connector.

-3. Share your Google spreadsheet with the service account, granting edit access
+3. Share your Google spreadsheet with the service account, granting edit access.

 ## Configuration

 To use this connector, begin with data in one or more Flow collections.
-Use the below properties to configure a Google Sheets materialization, which will direct one or more of your Flow collections to sheets in your Google Sheets spreadsheet.
+Use the below properties to configure a Google Sheets materialization.

 ### Properties